darsyn/ip/docs/08-doctrine.md

 # Doctrine Support

+> This documentation is for the package `darsyn/ip-doctrine`, which was split
+> into a separate package in v5+ so that PHP version requirements could be
+> updated independently.
+Require that as a Composer dependency to use this
+> functionality.

 This library can be used to support IP address as column types with Doctrine DBAL versions `^2.3 || ^3.0`.